 New Qashqai: engine and gearbox combinations

-Peak power is 156bhp, with 199lb ft of peak torque from 1800rpm.
-We tested both the six-speed manual, expected to account for 55 per cent of registrations, and the automated continuously variable transmission.
+We sampled the more potent engine and tested both the six-speed manual, expected to account for 55% of registrations, and the automated continuously variable transmission.
 Or xTronic as Nissan engineers steadfastly call it, seeking to disassociate their shifter from the CVT’s historic reputation for ‘rubber band’ response and flailing revs out of sync with the acceleration level.

 They’re right to be so protective: invest in the xTronic if you can.
 The manual is a bit of a roundhead in a world of cavalier Japanese ‘boxes from Mazda and Honda: Nissan’s is a touch vague and with a fractionally long action changing up from second to third.
 It’s coupled with an arthritic-feeling clutch, lots of gearchanges to keep in the power band and an occasional hesitancy to deliver momentum from low revs in second and third.